BornInBradford/aow_datarelease/README.md

 Now that the data outputs are generated, we can return to complete the denominator.

-Run `denom/denom_add_data_availability_indicators.R` to add variable to the denominator files indicatingf which participants have data from each instrument.
+Run `denom/denom_add_data_availability_indicators.R` to add variable to the denominator files indicating which participants have data from each instrument.

 Finally, run `denom/denom_data_frame_reports.R` to create html reports describing the denominator data output files.